Course Syllabus

 I encourage you to work with classmates on assignments.
 However, each student must turn in original work.
 No copying will be accepted.
 Students who violate WSU's Standards of Conduct for Students will receive an F as a final grade in this course.
 You are responsible for reading WSU's Academic Integrity Policy, which is based on Washington State law.
 If you cheat in your work in this class you will:

 -Be asked to meet with me to discuss your work.
-Failure to attend this meeting will result in a report for the Center for Community Standards.
+Failure to attend this meeting will result in a report to the Center for Community Standards.

 -Be reported to the Center for Community Standards